arantarion/RouterCVE_Downloader/README.md

 as a json file

 ## Usage
-- Use get_cve_ids.py to get CVE IDs by Vendor and Product
+- Use createCveID_List.py to get CVE IDs by Vendor and Product as cveIdList.py file
-- Use download_cve_by_id.py to download the full cve as json from all specified IDs
+- Use cveDownloader.py to download the full cve as json from all specified IDs and save them as one excel or csv file
-- Use json_to_dataframe.py to transform all json files in the folder "jsonFiles" into a single Pandas dataframe and output a compact version of the dataframe as an excel file.
+- Use nGramCount.py to calculate most frequently used words, bi/tri-grams in the summary of all CVEs